 Hypothesis:

-The microbial respiration rates will be directly correlated to the amount of total phosphorus available since it is known that phosphorus
+The microbial respiration rates will be directly correlated to the amount of total phosphorus available since it is known that phosphorus …oops

 Field Methods:

-Our research was conducted in a northern hardwood forest located at the Bartlett experimental forest in Bartlett, NH.
-We are also associated with the Multiple Element Limitation in Northern Hardwood Ecosystems (MELNHE) project, which studies the limitations of nitrogen and phosphorus through soil nutrients additions by fertilization, which has been applied annually since the spring of 2011.
+Our research was conducted in a northern hardwood forest located at the Bartlett Experimental Forest in Bartlett, NH.
+This project is associated with the Multiple Element Limitation in Northern Hardwood Ecosystems (MELNHE) project, which studies the limitations of nitrogen and phosphorus through soil nutrients additions by fertilization, which has been applied annually since the spring of 2011.

 The soil was collected from 6 different stands located within the Bartlett Experimental Forest.
-Stands C1, C2,C3 are young stands (21-26 years) and stands C7, C8,C9 are mature stands (>100 years).
-We selected three young stands and three mature stands to see if the age of the trees within the stand has any affect on the microbial respiration.
+Stands C1, C2, and C3 are young stands (21-26 years) and stands C7, C8, and C9 are mature stands (>100 years).
+We selected three young stands and three mature stands to see if the age of the stand has any affect on the microbial respiration.
 Within each stand are four treatment plots; Control, N, P, and N+P. Within each treatment plot, there are four 5m x 5m sub-plots, which is where the soil cores will come from for this study.
 Three soil cores will be extracted from each sub-plot and will be composited into one sample per treatment plot.
-From the soil core we will divide the various layers of the soil and extracted ~5cm of Mineral Horizon.
+From the soil core we will divide the various layers of the soil and extract ~5cm of Mineral Horizon.
 The soil collected will be used for substrate-induced respiration and to determine the total microbial biomass with the chloroform fumigation method.

 Lab Methods:

-To calculate the soil moisture content percentage, we first record the soil dry mass and calculate the moisture content percentages.
+To calculate the soil moisture content, we first record the soil dry mass and calculate the moisture content percentages.
 The moisture content will determine how much glucose and water needs to be added to every sample since the soil dry mass and moisture content will vary for each sample.

 The substrate-induced microbial respiration will be estimated using a base trap incubation method.
 The base traps (10 ml of 0.1M NaOH) are placed in a mason jar of soil that is sealed tight.
 In varying intervals the base traps were removed and replaced with a new base trap.
 The increasing time intervals will allow us to determine the CO2 respiration values of the active microorganisms.

 Once all of the time intervals are complete, the base traps will be titrated with 0.1M HCl to quantify the amount of CO2 released by the active microorganisms.
-Each time set will be titrated along with 3 blank base traps so that we can account for the CO2 that is not from microbial respiration.
+Each time set will be titrated along with 3 blank base traps so that we can account for the CO2 that is not from microbial respiration.good!

 Predicted Results: